ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 54070 SEDIMENTOLOGY AND STRATIGRAPHY 4 Credit Hours

-(Slashed with ESCI 44070) This course explores the processes that control the production, transport, deposition, and alteration of sediments.
-Students will learn how to reconstruct past environments ranging from mountain streams to the deep ocean based on the physical and geochemical characteristics of sedimentary rocks.
-Techniques to document and interpret spatial patterns in sediment deposition will be covered and tied into various modern day challenges, such as climate and sea level change.
-Lectures are integrated with in-class activities, examples from cutting-edge research, laboratory exercises and a fieldtrip.
+(Slashed with ESCI 44070 and ESCI 74070) Course explores the processes that control the production, transport, deposition and alteration of sediments.
+Students learn how to reconstruct past environments, ranging from mountain streams to the deep ocean, based on the physical and geochemical characteristics of sedimentary rocks.
+Techniques to document and interpret spatial patterns in sediment deposition are covered and tied into various modern-day challenges, such as climate and sea level change.
+Lectures are integrated with in-class activities, examples from cutting-edge research, laboratory exercises and a field trip.

 Prerequisite: Graduate standing.